Uniswap/v4-core/README.md

 - {before,after}Swap
 - {before,after}Donate

-Hooks may also elect to specify fees.
-The fee callbacks must be set on pool initialization.
-While the fee values may change and be updated by the hooks, the type of fee, or lack of fee cannot change after initialization.
+Hooks may also elect to specify fees on swaps, or liquidity withdrawal.
+Much like the actions above, fees are implemented using callback functions.

+The fee values, or callback logic, may be updated by the hooks dependent on their implementation.
+However _which_ callbacks are executed on a pool, including the type of fee or lack of fee, cannot change after  pool initialization.

 Read a more in-depth overview of the design decisions in the working v4-whitepaper.